-15. Public Services Find help answering public service questions a.
+15. Public Services Find help answering public service questions

+- a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.

-Yes.
-The project will require all public services.

-b.
+The increase in need will be minimal. - b.
 Proposed measures to reduce or control direct impacts on public services, if any.
+Impact fees will be paid to mitigate impacts on public services.